nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Appendix E: Non-Functional Requirements**

 Non-functional requirements specify the constraints under which the system for The Food Diary is developed and operated.
-The Food Diary system is made up of the front-end, which is interchangeably referred to as the User Interface (UI), and the back-end, which handles data management and operations.
+The Food Diary system is made up of the front-end, which is interchangeably referred to as the User interface (Ui), and the back-end, which handles data management and operations.
+The app is interchangeably referred to as the system.

 ### Technical requirements